JDBC for Occasional Users

 The ResultSet object has methods that can be used to move to a specific row and read or update specified columns in the row.

-All of these classes are discussed in more detail later in the chapter.
+All of these classes are discussed in more detail in the following sections.

 To begin, import the JDBC packages and open a try block: